Euro-CSDMS workshop

 Environmental models and software are essential tools for understanding the complex interactions of the natural world.
 They empower us to foresee potential futures, unravel intricate trends and expand our scientific knowledge, ensuring we make informed decisions for a sustainable future.
 To achieve accurate, efficient, collaborative and integrative insights that offer a holistic understanding, it is imperative that our models and software keep pace with both scientific and technological advances.
 But often, our models follow programming paradigms and technological setups that have persisted for decades.
 This not only challenges their effectiveness in generating cutting-edge predictions of the natural world, but also presents an exciting opportunity for innovation - to wipe the slate clean and boldly reimagine, from the ground up, "what should the next generation of environmental models look like?"

 This question forms the backdrop to our retreat.
-Set in the English Lake District over four days, it will encompass a variety of seminars, show-and-tell sessions and educational activities, all focussing on the latest advances in software tools enabling predictions of the natural world.
-The culmination of the retreat will be an interactive workshop where we directly tackle our question, outlining not just what the next generation of environmental models look like, but the roadmap to enable us to achieve this vision.
+Set in the English Lake District over four days, it will encompass a variety of seminars, educational activities and interactive sessions, all focussing on the latest advances in software tools enabling predictions of the natural world.
+Throughout the workshop, we will attempt to directly tackle our question, outlining not just what the next generation of environmental models look like, but the roadmap to enable us to achieve this vision.

 Transdisciplinary collaboration will be crucial to realise this vision, and as such, anyone involved in making predictions of the natural world is encouraged to attend - from geologists to climatologists, from data scientists to process-based modellers, and from research software engineers to domain specialists.
 Cross-sectoral representation is a key element to this, and we welcome stakeholders from all sectors, including academia, industry, non-governmental organisations, consultancies and government.